phax/peppol-commons/README.md

 # News and noteworthy

+* v7.0.7 - work in progress
+    * The SMP client configuration can now also be addressed via the `SMP_CLIENT_CONFIG` environment variable
 * v7.0.6 - 2020-01-17
     * Updated to Peppol Code List v6
     * Improved the SMP client API